 Brexit was supposed to give the UK Government the power to do things differently—to imagine a better way to do things.
 Whether Brexit was ever capable of doing that is a moot point, but it does not really matter, because the Government do not have the ambition to try.
 They do not have the imagination to see a better way to do things, or the determination to improve lives.
 There could be ambitious, legally binding limits on plastic pollution, and limits on how much could be produced, used and discarded.
 There could be incentives, perhaps even tax incentives, for retailers to cut the plastic.
 If they cannot even rate measures to improve the health of the oceans as being worthy of putting in this Bill, where really then is the commitment to addressing climate change?

 Does the hon.
-Lady agree that this needs to sit alongside a fiscal strategy that taxes virgin plastic, that has a go at diesel particulates and, indeed, at dangerous chemicals?
+Lady agree that this needs to sit alongside a fiscal strategy that taxes virgin plastic and that has a go at diesel particulates and, indeed, at dangerous chemicals?
 Unless the Department works closely with the Treasury to deliver that, we will simply not be able to deliver on our ambition.

 I absolutely agree with the hon.
 Member.
 This really needs to be taken in the round, and I see little evidence of that in the Bill.
 Further to that, where are the measures to combat climate change in the Bill?
 The climate emergency gets lots of warm words from Whitehall, but it gets so little in the way of action.
 If an Environment Bill is not the place for addressing the biggest environmental issue of the day, where is?